• Home

 This is why we’re not advocating you ditch Excel in favor of other expensive data visualization tools.

-There’s an easy-to-use and amazingly affordable visualization tool that comes as an add-in for Excel Mac you can easily install in your Excel ready-made visual analytic charts such as Circular Chart.
+There’s an easy-to-use and amazingly affordable visualization tool that comes as an add-in for Excel Mac you can easily install it in your Excel-ready-made visual analytic charts, such as a Circular Chart.
 The tool is called ChartExpo.

 So, what is ChartExpo?